-Credit for Prior Learning (CPL).
+Credit by Demonstrated Competency (CDC).
 Northwest College has established a program whereby enrolled students may earn college credit for learnings that have occurred outside the traditional college classroom through a portfolio method.
 Additional information and credit limitations are available from the Registrar's Office and the Office of Academic Affairs.

 Advanced Placement (AP).
-Students who have completed collegelevel studies in high school under the Advanced Placement Program may be granted credit in comparable College courses upon enrollment.
+Students who have completed college-level studies in high school under the Advanced Placement Program may be granted credit in comparable college courses upon enrollment.
+Transcripts for AP credits should be sent to the Registrar's Office for evaluation.

 College Level Examination Program and Defense Activity for Non-Traditional Education Support (CLEP and DANTES).
 Students may apply credit from CLEP and DANTES to their degree requirements.
 Students may transfer, upon admission to the College, the CLEP general examinations in the humanities, mathematics, sciences and social sciences.
 Students who believe they have advanced levels of knowledge equivalent to course offerings may contact the Registrar's Office for details concerning these tests.
-Not more than 30 credits of CLEP and DANTES can be applied to any degree.
+Not more than a total if 30 credits of CDC, ACE, CLEP and DANTES can be applied to any degree.
 All credits earned through CLEP and DANTES must be completed prior to the start of the junior year.
 Transfer students entering with junior standing will be allowed one semester to earn CLEP and DANTES credits.